Asabeneh/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

 ### Exercises: Level 3

 1. Modify the _userIdGenerator_ function.
-Declare a function name _userIdGeneratedByUser_.
-It doesn’t take any parameter but it takes two inputs using prompt().
-One of the input is the number of characters and the second input is the number of ids which are supposed to be generated.
+Declare a function named _userIdGeneratedByUser_.
+It doesn’t take any parameters but it takes two inputs using prompt().
+One of the input is the number of characters and the second input is the number of IDs which are supposed to be generated.

     ```sh
     userIdGeneratedByUser()